1973 Turkish presidential election: Muhittin Taylan

-Another proposed name was that of Muhittin Taylan, chief of the Turkish Constitutional Court.
+Another proposed name was that of Muhittin Taylan, chief of the Constitutional Court of Turkey.
 However, he was not an MP and Cevdet Sunay refused to appoint him to the senate.

 Fahri Korutürk

-Süleyman Demirel of the AP and Bülent Ecevit of CHP met and Demirel proposed three names all of which were the senators of the quata.
+Süleyman Demirel of the AP and Bülent Ecevit of the CHP met and Demirel proposed three names all of which were the senators of the quata.
 Among these names Ecevit agreed on the name of Fahri Korutürk.

 Korutürk, a former admiral and a diplomat, was a senator of the quata since 1968.
 Finally he was elected after the 15th cycle on 6 April by 365 votes.
 His sole competitor Bozbeyli received only a modest 51 votes.